ryuran/talks/src/decks/crypto-for-devs/sections/en/05-decrypt.md

 ### Padding, Randomness, IV

 - unpredictible, non-deterministic values
-- CSPRNG functions ::rather than direct `/dev/urandom` access::{.font-xs} {.fragment .fade-in}
+- CSPRNG functions ::rather than direct `/dev/urandom` access::{.x-small} {.fragment .fade-in}
-- IV (Initialization Vector) ::blocks used to init a cipher function and put it in a unique state::{.font-xs} {.fragment .fade-in}
+- IV (Initialization Vector) ::blocks used to init a cipher function and put it in a unique state::{.x-small} {.fragment .fade-in}
+{.x-large}

 ???